 It’s that wonderful time of year when bundling up and getting cozy next to the fire is a warm welcome!
 It’s also the time of year when it becomes more difficult to find exciting learning activities after the rush of the holiday season.
 No more holiday themes to inspire and motivate little minds.
-That’s why I’m excited to share with you these adorable Addition and Subtraction Winter Math Mats that are in the shape of a mitten!
-It’s a perfect way to add some fun, seasonal activities into the class!
+That’s why I’m excited to share with you these adorable and free Addition and Subtraction Winter Math Mats that are in the shape of a mitten!
+It’s a perfect way to add some fun, seasonal activities into your math centers!

-*Pair with our Snow Centers & Activities for Pre-K/Kindergarten
+*These math mats pair perfectly with our Snow Centers & Activities for Pre-K/Kindergarten!

 Addition and Subtraction Winter Math Mats

 Your students are going to love these cute mitten math mats!
-The winter math mats are suitable for kindergarten and 1st grade.
+They are great for both Kindergarten and 1st grade!

-You can use them in your homeschool or traditional classroom.
+You can use these math mats in your homeschool or traditional classroom.
 I like to put them in my math centers, use them in small groups, or send them home for students to use at home for extra practice.